 - Salt and ground white pepper, to taste

-For the Fish: Melt 2 tablespoons of butter in a large skillet over medium-high heat.
+For the Fish: Heat oil in a cast iron or non-stick skillet over medium-high heat.

-Mix together the flour, salt and pepper.
-Spread it out on a plate or board and then dip both sides of the fish in the mixture, shaking off excess.
-Add filet to the skillet and cook for about 2 minutes per side, turning once, or until lightly and nicely browned.
-Cook longer if necessary, depending on thickness of filet.
+Season both sides of the fish with salt.
+Mix together the flour, salt, and pepper; spread it out on a plate or board and then dip both sides of the fish in the mixture, shaking off excess.
+Add fish to the skillet and cook for about 2 minutes per side, turning once, or until lightly and nicely browned.
+Cook longer if necessary, depending on the thickness of the fillets.
 Remove fish from heat and set aside, keeping warm.

-Add the parsley, season sauce and taste, making adjustments as desired: If it is too acidic, add another cube or two of butter, up to 1 tablespoon more, and season with salt and pepper to taste.
+Add the parsley, season sauce, and taste, making adjustments as desired: If it is too acidic, add another cube or two of butter, up to 1 tablespoon more, and season with salt and white pepper to taste.

-Spoon or pour sauce over the cooked fish filet and serve immediately.
+Spoon or pour the sauce over the cooked fish filet and serve immediately.

 - Put a little cold water, maybe 2 teaspoons, in a bowl.
 While whisking, slowly add the sauce to the bowl and watch it transform back into a smooth consistency.
 Return to low heat again if needed.